Rocamadour: Origins and influence

-Rocamadour already enjoyed European fame as evidenced by the 12th-century book Livre des Miracles written by a monk from the sanctuary and received many pilgrims.
-In 1159, Henry II of England, husband of Eleanor of Aquitaine, came to Rocamadour to thank the Virgin for her healing.

-In 1166, wanting to bury a resident, they discovered an intact body, presented as that of Saint Amadour.
+In 1166, excavation for a grave in front of the entrance to the chapel of the Virgin uncovered an intact body, presented as that of Saint Amadour.
 Rocamadour had found its saint.
 At least four stories, more or less tinged with legend, presented Saint Amadour as being close to Jesus.
+(The body was burned during the French Wars of Religion and today only fragments of bone remain, on view in the crypt of Saint-Amadour.)

 In 1211, the pontifical legate during the Albigensian Crusade, Arnaud Amalric, came to spend the winter in Rocamadour.
 In addition, in 1291, Pope Nicholas IV granted three bulls and forty day indulgences for site visitors.
 The end of the 13th century saw the height of Rocamadour's influence and the completion of the buildings.
 The castle was protected by three towers, a wide moat and numerous lookouts.

 Decline

 In 1317, the monks left Rocamadour.
 The site was then administered by a chapter of canons appointed by the bishop.
 In the fourteenth century, a cooling climate, famines, epidemics like the Black Death ravaged Europe.

 In 1427, reconstruction was started, but without financial or human resources.
 A huge rock crushed the Notre-Dame chapel which was rebuilt in 1479 by Denys de Bar, Bishop of Tulle.

 Subsequently, during the French Wars of Religion, the iconoclastic passage of Protestant mercenaries in 1562 caused the destruction of religious buildings and their relics.
-The canons describe, in a petition to Pope Pius IV in 1563, the damage caused: “They have, oh pain! all trashed; they burned and looted its statues and paintings, its bells, its ornaments and jewels, all that was necessary for divine worship ... ”.
+The canons describe, in a petition to Pope Pius IV in 1563, the damage caused: "They have, oh pain! all trashed; they burned and looted its statues and paintings, its bells, its ornaments and jewels, all that was necessary for divine worship ... ".
 The relics were desecrated and destroyed, including the body of Saint Amadour.
 According to witnesses, the Protestant Captain Jean Bessonia broke it with the smith's hammer, saying: "I am going to break you, since you did not want to burn".
 Captains Bessonie and Duras would draw, for the benefit of the Prince of Condé's army, the sum of 20,000 pounds from everything that made up the treasure of Notre-Dame since the 12th century.

 The site was again looted during the French Revolution.